mongodb/genny/Nodes.md

    node.
 Optionally you may also define a sequence of _backgroundNodes_.
 They behave similarly to _childNodes_, except the join node does not wait for them.
 Instead the _backgroundNodes_ are stopped once all _childNodes_ have finished.
 6. workloadNode: This node wraps a _workload_.
 When it is executed, the wrapped workload is executed.
 When the workload finishes, the node continues on to its _next_ node.
+Parameters of the embedded workload can be changed using _overrides_.
+The _overrides_ is an optional map with optional fields (_threads_, _database_, _collection_, _runLength_, _name_) that match their definition in the workload.
+The value in the override will be used in place of the matching value in the workload definition.
+For now they must be a string or number as appropriate.
 7. sleep: This node just introduces a delay into the execution of the graph. _sleep_ specifies the sleep time in milliseconds.
 8. ifNode: This node represents a logical choice.
 It performs a